an abstract photo of a curved building with a blue sky in the background

 Anxious Attachment

 Anxious attachment means your nervous system reacts strongly when connection feels uncertain.
-Small things, like a delayed text, a short reply, or a change in tone, can quickly trigger worry.
+Small things, like a delayed text, silence, a short reply, or a change in tone, can quickly trigger worry.
 You may need reassurance, overthink what was said, or fear someone is pulling away even when nothing is clearly wrong.
 As relationships get deeper, that anxiety often gets louder.
 Reassurance can help for a moment, but the fear often returns.
 This is not weakness.
 It is a nervous system that learned to treat disconnection like danger.

 anxious attachment